Oral Hearing Dockets:

 Upon settlement of any case, Plaintiff's counsel or Plaintiff pro se must immediately notify the trial coordinator in writing and must serve all parties with same.

 Cases that have settled will be placed on the Entry Docket 30 days out to allow time for parties to submit final documents.
+The court will allow only one extension of the entry date.

 After a case has been announced as settled, it will be placed on inactive status; therefore, if you need the case to be put back on the trial docket, you must submit a request in writing.